jaunruh/jmux/README.md

 JMux is a powerful Python package that allows you to demultiplex a JSON stream into multiple awaitable variables.
 It is specifically designed for asynchronous applications that interact with Large Language Models (LLMs) using libraries like `litellm`.
 When an LLM streams a JSON response, `jmux` enables you to parse and use parts of the JSON object _before_ the complete response has been received, significantly improving responsiveness.

+## Inspiration

+This package is inspired by `Snapshot Streaming` mentioned in the [`WWDC25: Meet the Foundation Models framework`](https://youtu.be/mJMvFyBvZEk?si=DVIvxzuJOA87lb7I&t=465) keynote by Apple.

 ## Features

 - **Asynchronous by Design**: Built on top of `asyncio`, JMux is perfect for modern, high-performance Python applications.
 - **Pydantic Integration**: Validate your `JMux` classes against Pydantic models to ensure type safety and consistency.
 - **Awaitable and Streamable Sinks**: Use `AwaitableValue` for single values and `StreamableValues` for streams of values.
 - **Robust Error Handling**: JMux provides a comprehensive set of exceptions to handle parsing errors and other issues.
-- **Lightweight and Zero-dependency**: JMux has no external dependencies, making it easy to integrate into any project.
+- **Lightweight**: JMux has only a few external dependencies, making it easy to integrate into any project.

 ## Installation